carlomilanesi/cpp-mmf/manual.md

 or if there is not enough address space to map all the specified range.

 If the `map` call fails, every ensuing call to `data` returns a null pointer;
-therefore, every time you call `map`, you should check the value returned by `data` or by `mapped_size`, before dereferencing the pointer returned by `data`.
+therefore, every time you try to map a file, implicitly or by calling `map`, you should check the value returned by `data` or by `mapped_size`, before dereferencing the pointer returned by `data`.

-### Mapping granularity

-Operating systems do not allow to map files to memory starting from every specified byte.
-They require that the offset be a multiple of a number, named _granularity_, that is dependent on the operating system, and typically may vary from 4 KB to 64 KB.

-To avoid bothering users with such technicality, this library takes care of mapping memory internally from the nearest boundary.
-For example, if the granularity is 65536, and for a 10 MB long file a mapping is requested from 500000 to 800000, the memory actually mapped by the operating system is from 458752 to a number somewhat greater than 800000, but the `offset` function will return 500000, and the `mapped_size` function will return 300000.

-To allow the user to take granularity into account, there is a global function named `mmf_granularity`, that returns such granularity size.

 ### Read-only access